Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: Kernel Multiple Graph Learning (KMGL)

 We propose to jointly cluster the graph signals and learn multiple graphs consistently with prior node-side information.
-We name our algorithm Kernel Multiple GL (\textbf{KMGL}) which expresses the problem as finding the partition sets $\{\mathcal{X}_k\}_{k=1}^K$ and the Laplacian matrices $\{\mathbf{L}_k\}_{k=1}^{K}$ as follows
+Our KMGL algorithm expresses the problem as finding the partition sets $\{\mathcal{X}_k\}_{k=1}^K$ and the Laplacian matrices $\{\mathbf{L}_k\}_{k=1}^{K}$ as follows:

 where $\mathcal{L}$ is the set of valid graph Laplacians